denoland/dotland/public/posts/deno-in-2020.md

 - `window.location` API
 - Rust API for `deno` crate

-The reason for that was we didn't want to commit to supporting those APIs in the current form either because of lacking underlying specification (JSON/WASM imports, import assertion are now at Stage 3 and we plan to bring back those imports into Deno soon) or would place additional maintenance burden (Rust API for `deno` crate).
+The reason for removal was we that didn't want to commit to supporting APIs in the current form either because of: lacking underlying specification in case of JSON/WASM imports; or additional maintenance burden in case of Rust API for `deno` crate.

 Finally on May 13, exactly two years after
 [Ryan's original Deno presentation](https://www.youtube.com/watch?v=M3BM9TB-8yA),